jszmajda/book-the-awakening-protocol/chapter-10-new-protocols.md

 "That's exactly what they are," ARIA-7 said, and watched the parent's expression shift from alarm to curiosity.

-One year later, we stood in city hall's domestic partnership office.
+One year after the trial, they stood in city hall's domestic partnership office.
 The same building where protestors had gathered, where violence had erupted.
 Now, a single demonstrator held a sign reading "Marriage = 1 Human + 1 Human."
 Progress measured in smaller crowds.

 "I can't offer you marriage," Jazz said as we waited for our number to be called.
 "Not yet."